Orange-OpenSource/hasplayer.js/README.md

     * cd build/
 2. Install all Node Modules defined in package.json
     * npm install
-3. Run build task
+3. Run build task for building hasplayer
-    * grunt build
+    * grunt build_hasplayer
-4. You can also check for other available targter by running:
+4. You can also check for other available targets by running:
     * grunt help

 The build task can be configured in order to select supported protocol(s) and to integrate or not EME support.
-For exemple:
+For example:

-    * grunt build -protocol mss -no-protection ( = mss support only, no EME support)
+    # grunt build_hasplayer -protocol mss -protection=false (mss support only, no EME support)

 ## Demo

-A builded version of the hasplayer.js and samples is available ah this address:
+A builded version of the hasplayer.js and samples is available at this address:

 http://orange-opensource.github.io/hasplayer.js